 Poor Clinical Response Despite Adequate Virologic and Immunologic Responses

-Clinicians must carefully evaluate patients who experience clinical disease progression despite favorable immunologic and virologic responses to ART.
-Not all cases represent ART failure.
-IRIS is one of the most important reasons that new or recurrent opportunistic conditions occur, even in cases where virologic suppression and immunologic restoration/preservation are achieved within the first months of ART.
-IRIS does not represent ART failure and does not generally require discontinuation of ART.18,19 Children who have suffered irreversible damage to their lungs, brain, or other organs—especially during prolonged and profound pretreatment immunosuppression—may continue to have recurrent infections or symptoms in the damaged organs because the immunologic improvement may not reverse damage to the organs.20 Such cases do not represent ART failure and, in these instances, children would not benefit from a change in ARV regimen.
-Before a definitive conclusion of ART clinical failure is reached, a child should also be evaluated to rule out (and, if indicated, treat) other causes or conditions that can occur with or without HIV-related immunosuppression, such as pulmonary TB, malnutrition, and malignancy.
+Clinicians must carefully evaluate patients who experience clinical disease progression despite favorable immunologic and virologic responses to ART; not all of these cases represent ART failure.
+At times, after initiation of ART, patients will suffer a clinical deterioration due to paradoxical worsening of a known OI, or unmasking of a previously undiagnosed OI, due to a profound immune response (IRIS) related to successful viral suppression.
+This does not represent ART treatment failure, and does not generally require discontinuation of, or a change in ART.
+IRIS does not mean that ART has failed, and it does not generally require discontinuation of ART.21,22 Children who have suffered irreversible damage to their lungs, brain, or other organs—especially during prolonged and profound pretreatment immunosuppression—may continue to have recurrent infections or symptoms in the damaged organs because the immunologic improvement may not reverse damage to the organs.23 Such cases do not represent ART failure, and these children would not benefit from a change in ARV regimen.
+Before a definitive conclusion of ART clinical failure is reached, a child should also be evaluated to rule out (and, when indicated, treat) other causes or conditions that can occur with or without HIV-related immunosuppression, such as pulmonary TB, malnutrition, and malignancy.

 |Differential Diagnosis of Poor Immunologic Response Despite Virologic Suppression|